groverlab/groverlab.github.io/_hnbfpr/2019-08-06-stereo-records.markdown

 <img src="/assets/track_08.png">

-These waveforms are simple because the sounds they encode are simple:  pure tones with a single frequencies.
+These waveforms are simple because the sounds they encode are simple:  pure tones with single frequencies.
 But for complex sounds like those in Verdi's *Aida*, a lot of sine waves are combined together, and the resulting record groove looks a lot more complicated.
 Here's Verdi again:

 <img src="/assets/side2.png">